daler-rahimov/cs1555-final-project/README.md

 The automated test class is in MainTest.java all the inputs are hardcoded into the source code.
 All test output will be writen to stdout.
 To Run
    - javac MainTest.java
    - java MainTest
+   - For some of the tests, function will show error catching capabilities if the program is run twice without resetting the database.

 ## Application Assumptions